thathoff/kirby-oauth/README.md

           // For details see “Configure Allowed Users” below.
         ],

+        // List of E-mail addresses which will get the admin role assigned 'adminWhitelist' => [
+          // For details see “Configure Allowed Users” below.
+        ],

         // Remove the standard Kirby login form and only display OAuth options.
         'onlyOauth' => false,
       ],